 Where can I park?

 Parking is available in Porthmadog Harbour Station (LL49 9NF) where we have a £2.00 all day car park.
 If it is full we have a Car Park Host who will direct you to our overflow Car Park which is also £2.00 all day.
-For details of arrangements at Caernarfon please see here.
+In Caernarfon there is a small car park next to Gwynedd Tyres, while the large Slate Quay carpark is just a few minutes walk away close to the castle.
 We have small free car parks at Minffordd, Tan y Bwlch, Tanygrisau and Dinas - for post codes see this page.
 There are no parking facilities at our other stations but nearby public parking is available.

 Are dogs allowed on your trains?

 Dogs are welcome in the 3rd Class portions of our trains.
 A standard fare of £3.00 per dog applies.
 We regret that dogs (except assistance dogs) are not allowed in 1st class.
 Guide/Assistance dogs travel free of charge and are welcome in all our station buildings and carriages.
 Please Note - Dogs are not allowed on carriage seats.

 Yes you can but it is not compulsory.
 Third Class tickets can be booked on line - simply click here.
 You need to decide which railway you are travelling on then select date and time of train.
 Your tickets will be ready for your arrival - please bring your reference number from the booking confirmation.

 Please note this does not book you into a specific seat so you will need to arrive in plenty of time to choose your carriage.